ElektraInitiative/libelektra/doc/tutorials/odbc-backend.md

 With typing `.exit`, you can leave the SQLite command prompt and return to your shell.

-### Preparing the PostgreSQL database
+### Preparing the PostgreSQL Database

 If you want to use PostgreSQL, a bit more initial work is necessary.
-It is recommended to set up a user account, create a database and then create the tables using similar SQL-Statements as given above.
+It is recommended to set up a user account, create a database and then create the tables using similar SQL statements as given above.
-You can run the PostgresSQL instance locally on the same computer where you use Elektra, but also on another node in the network.
+You can run the PostgreSQL instance locally on the same computer where you use Elektra, but also on another node in the network.
 With this approach, it is possible to provide a centralized configuration storage for a whole network.
 As PostgreSQL natively supports transactions, it is also possible to share the same tables between multiple Elektra clients.
 Another option is to save the configurations for different users in separate tables.
 When a user logs in on any client PC in the network, the table with the matching configuration data can then, with some scripting, be mounted via Elektra.

 If you need detailed information about how to set up and use a PostgreSQL DBMS instance, there is excellent documentation, including tutorials for beginners, available at the [PostgreSQL website](https://www.postgresql.org/docs/current/tutorial.html).

 However, for this tutorial, we present a single-user scenario on a local PC.